AngeloPF69/TestGit/README.md

     detectDir(sDir) Detects if is a block in sDir direction {"forward", "right", "back", "up", "down" }. detectAbove([Blocks=1]) detects if exits Blocks above the turtle in a strait line forward or backwards. detectBelow([Blocks=1]) detects if exits Blocks below the turtle in a strait line forward or backwards.

+  Compare:

+    compareAbove([Blocks=1]) compare blocks above the turtle in a strait line with selected slot. compareBelow([Blocks=1]) compare blocks below the turtle in a strait line with selected slot.

   Inventory: